galaxyproject/galaxy-hub/src/ToolShed/Contributions/2015_05/index.md

 ---
-pagetitle: May 2015 Tool Shed Contributions
+title: May 2015 Tool Shed Contributions
 ---